apache/systemds/docs/beginners-guide-to-dml-and-pydml.md

 that comes in two flavors, one with an R-like syntax (DML) and one with a Python-like syntax (PyDML).

-Algorithm scripts written in DML and PyDML can be run on Hadoop, on Spark, or in Standalone mode.
-SystemML also features an MLContext API that allows SystemML to be accessed from a Spark Shell, a Jupyter Notebook, or a Zeppelin Notebook.
+Algorithm scripts written in DML and PyDML can be run on Spark, on Hadoop, or in Standalone mode.
+SystemML also features an MLContext API that allows SystemML to be accessed via Scala or Python from a Spark Shell, a Jupyter Notebook, or a Zeppelin Notebook.

 This Beginner's Guide serves as a starting point for writing DML and PyDML scripts.